-When DDS receives written correspondence from a non-anonymous relative, court, police officer, judge, doctor, or concerned citizen pertaining to the diminished driving ability of a license holder, the following process takes place:
+When DDS receives written correspondence, either in the form of a letter or the Request for Driver Review (DDS 270), from a non-anonymous relative, court, law enforcement officer, judge, doctor, or concerned citizen pertaining to the diminished driving ability of a license holder, the following process takes place:

 - DDS sends the Medical Form (DS-287) and/or Vision Form (DS-274) to the customer requesting a Medical Evaluation by a doctor.
 If the customer fails to comply within a 30 day period, they will receive a revocation notice.
 The notice informs them that their driving privileges will be revoked in 30 days for medical reasons.
 It also states that they may request a Hearing within 15 days of receiving the notice.

 - If the Medical Evaluation signed by the doctor clears the customer, DDS clears the driving record of any notation relating to the original medical request, no action is taken and no changes are made to their driving privileges.

 - If the customer has been advised that they must retest and they fail to do so within the allotted period of time, then they will be revoked.

 - If the customer is revoked, but later cleared to drive, but are still required to retake the Knowledge and Road Tests, DDS sends them a letter informing them that they should visit a Customer Service Center to get retested.